treysweeney3/work-py-projects/StandardizedFormatter/README.md

 This program uses a regex to match a string specified by a dictionary.
 Once found, it will replace values within the file with a corresponding value mapped to the initial value within the dictionary.

 More explanation on functionality will be added at a later date.

+**NOTE**

+file-formatter-1.0 uses a different iterable implementation and is not functional.
+It is only included for personal reference when working with pandas.